enthought/mayavi/docs/source/mayavi/mlab_case_studies.rst

     .. image:: vector_field_isosurface.jpg

 :The Flow, or the field lines:
-    For certain vector fields, the line of flow of along the field can have an interesting meaning.
-For instance the can be interpreted as trajectories in hydrodynamics, or field lines in electro-magnetism.
+    For certain vector fields, the line of flow along the field can have an interesting meaning.
+For instance this can be interpreted as a trajectory in hydrodynamics, or field lines in electro-magnetism.
     We can display the flow lines originating for a certain seed surface using the `streamline` module, or the mlab :func:`flow` function, which relies on `streamline` internally::